Rock n' Roll Camp for Girls San Diego 2019

 Location: A Reason To Survive (ARTS), 200 12th Street, National City

-Show tickets are on sale during camp and at showcase for $10.
+Show tickets are on sale at the door for $10.

 Volunteers do not need a ticket.

 - Musical Background/Direct Mentor = Instrument instruction, Band Manager, Band Coach, Workshop Leader or Support Staff

 - No Musical Background/Indirect Mentor = Workshop Leader, Support Staff or Band Manager